London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - From the physio at Run and Become – while it might seem like a great idea to get a massage straight after, don’t.
 Give it a few days for those blood vessels and muscles to settle down.

 - Have a cold shower if you can or get some cold on your legs.
-Though of course unless you’re staying in a hotel in central London and not going straight from the race to the pub, this will be a little tricky so don’t worry about it.
+But unless you’re staying in a hotel close by and not going straight from the race to the pub, this will be tricky so don’t worry about it.

 - Feel free to have a pint or two – though much more than that will make recovery take a little longer.

-- And trust me on this, stairs will suddenly emerge from places you never noticed – they will be your enemy for a couple of days.
+- And trust me on this, stairs will suddenly emerge from places you never noticed.
+Stairs will be your enemy for a couple of days.
 Embrace the pain, laugh at it because no one made you do this amazing thing and wear that medal with pride!

 If you’ve run London before, let me know if there’s anything I’ve missed.